Anji00/BoundaryAITask/README.md

 ## Running the Application

 * **Backend**
-    Navigate to the project directory on the terminal cd backend
+    Navigate to the project directory on the terminal: cd backend

     Activate your virtual environment and then run: uvicorn main:app --reload --port 8000

 * **Frontend**
-    Open another terminal window and navigate to the project directory on the terminal cd frontend
+    Open another terminal window and navigate to the project directory on the terminal: cd frontend
       npm start